What is Government Spending?

 - Borrowing money from its own citizens

 - Borrowing money from foreigners

 Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s economic objectives.
 Over the years, we’ve seen significant changes in the role and size of governments around the world.

-Public spending increased remarkably in the 20th century, with governments all over the world started spending more resources and funds on education, healthcare, and social protection.
+Public spending increased remarkably in the 20th century, when governments all over the world started spending more funds on education, healthcare, and social protection.
 At present, the governments of developed countries spend more as a percentage of Gross Domestic Product (GDP) than the governments of developing countries.

 Also, governments around the world relied upon the private sector to produce and manage a country’s good and services, and public-private partnerships, in particular, became a popular mechanism for governments to finance, design, build, and operate infrastructure projects.

 In the 2005-10 period alone, the total value of public-private partnerships, designed to increase the spending on public infrastructure projects in low and middle-income countries, more than doubled.